 Norwich couple's mission offers hope and light

-Hope and Light is a charity which raises funds to help children living in shacks in South Africa to escape poverty, violence and abuse.
-Five years ago Norwich Christian couple Dianne and Paul Cruickshank launched the UK branch of the charity.
-Here they report on the work and a December fundraiser in Norwich.
+Hope and Light helps children living in shacks in South Africa to escape poverty, violence and abuse.
+Dianne and Paul Cruickshank, who launched the UK branch of the charity, bring the story up to date.

-The Hope and Light website is www.hopeandlight.co.za and the UK Registered Charity number is 1141782.
-Dianne and Paul Cruickshank, can be contacted by email at firstname.lastname@example.org or phone 01603 412944.
+The Hope and Light website is www.hopeandlight.org.uk and the UK Registered Charity number is 1141782.
+Dianne and Paul Cruickshank can be contacted by email at firstname.lastname@example.org or phone 01603 412944.